Curried Lamb and Spinach Burgers

 the whisk.
 Let simmer 10 minutes and stir in the meat and the corn.

-Cook 5 minutes longer.
-4. Preheat oven to 350.
 5. Put the meat and sauce in a 7-cup baking dish or casserole.

 Cover the top with the mashed potatoes.
 You can spoon the potatoes